-- Mix together crumbled cornbread, diced white bread, eggs, onions, celery, butter, cream of chicken, chick broth and seasonings.
+- Stir together crumbled cornbread, diced white bread, eggs, onions, celery, butter, cream of chicken, chicken broth and seasonings.

 - Pour into a 9x13-inch casserole dish.

 - Bake for 30 to 35 minutes.

 Bake the Jiffy cornbread the day before so it's ready to crumble into your recipe.

 Combine all the ingredients up to two days before and keep in the fridge until ready to bake.

 Prepare all the steps before baking and then freeze.
 Remove from freezer and thaw in fridge two days in advance.